Powerstep and Superfeet are two of the biggest insole brands on the market. Both make a variety of insoles for every foot type, activity, and shoe.

 2. Powerstep Original

-Interestingly, Powerstep’s most well-liked insole is a low-profile, super thin design, the complete opposite to Superfeet’s.
+Interestingly, Powerstep’s most well-liked insole is a low-profile, super thin design, the complete opposite of Superfeet’s.
 It’ll take up quite a bit less space in your shoe, so it would work well in all kinds of shoes, including those without removable insoles.

 A supportive heel cradle cups your foot safely and securely, preventing it from moving around unnecessarily.
 It also offers a good amount of shock absorption, increasing the protection on your feet.